pauljeter/pauljeter-astro/src/content/blog/all-about-the-built-in-angularjs-filters.md

 ---

 ### Introduction
 You may not know this – but AngularJS comes with many handy filters built-in.
 I see programmers reinventing the wheel and reimplementing functionality that already exists all the time.
-Sometimes this happens because you need to address a specific use case but more often than not, it’s simply because the programmer wasn’t aware that the functionality was already there.
+Sometimes this happens because you need to address a specific use case but more often than not, it's simply because the programmer wasn't aware that the functionality was already there.

 In this article, I will go over the many filters that AngularJS provides out of the box.
 Most of these are documented in the Angular Docs but lack real world examples, so I will approach this topic with a plethora of code samples and real world uses.

-Let’s jump right into it!
+Let's jump right into it!

 ### Applying and Using Filters
 Filters, as the name implies, allow you to manipulate and filter the presentation of your views.
 You can apply Angular filters directly by extending the bindings in your HTML views such as: